 For purposes of demonstration, let’s consider two round brilliant ideal cut diamonds from Brian Gavin’s current inventory:

-For instance if you look at this screenshot of the options currently available from Brian Gavin Diamonds, the small diamond shaped icons located to the left of each listing are color coordinated to indicate which collection the diamond is part of.
-Orange colored diamonds represent diamonds from the Brian Gavin Signature Collection and Blue colored diamonds indicate diamonds which have been hand selected to be part of the Brian Gavin Blue Collection.[separator]
+For instance, if you look at this screenshot of the options currently available from Brian Gavin Diamonds, the small diamond-shaped icons located to the left of each listing are color-coordinated to indicate which collection the diamond is part of.

 Of the thirteen diamonds which are currently available within the parameters of my search criteria, only three of them are from the Brian Gavin Blue Collection.

 So what do all of those numbers mean?
-Well we can get into a big long discussion about how different combinations of crown and pavilion angle result in different degrees of light return… but I think it would be best to simply state that the selection criteria which I rely on for selecting diamonds with maximum light return is the following range:
+Well we can get into a big long discussion about how different combinations of crown and pavilion angle result in different degrees of light return.
+But, I think it would be best to simply state that the selection criteria which I rely on for selecting diamonds with the maximum light return are the following range:

 Total depth between 59 – 61.8%